dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/monitor-app-health.md

 ## Use watchdogs

-A watchdog is a separate service that can watch health and load across services, and report health about the microservices by querying with the HealthChecks library introduced earlier.
+A watchdog is a separate service that can watch health and load across services, and report health about the microservices by querying with the `HealthChecks` library introduced earlier.
 This can help prevent errors that would not be detected based on the view of a single service.
 Watchdogs also are a good place to host code that can perform remediation actions for known conditions without user interaction.

 The eShopOnContainers sample contains a web page that displays sample health check reports, as shown in Figure 8-9.
-This is the simplest watchdog you could have, since all it does is shows the state of the microservices and web applications in eShopOnContainers.
+This is the simplest watchdog you could have since it only shows the state of the microservices and web applications in eShopOnContainers.
 Usually a watchdog also takes actions when it detects unhealthy states.

 ![Browser view of the WebStatus app, showing the health status of five microservices from eShopOnContainers](./media/image8.png)